AdobeDocs/express-add-ons-docs/src/pages/guides/develop/coi.md

 ![Override headers screenshot](./img/coi-test-2.png)

-Assuming you haven’t done this before, the developer tools will ask you to pick a folder on your local file system where these overrides are stored. the developer tools will ask you to pick a folder where these overrides are stored.
-This folder is on your local file system.
+Assuming you haven’t done this before, the developer tools will ask you to pick a folder on your local file system where these overrides are stored.
 The alert is easy to miss, since it doesn’t present as a dialog box, but rather a message near the top of your developer tool window.

 ![Override storage folder screenshot](./img/coi-test-3.png)